cmslee/final-project/README.md

 ## Explanation of Technologies Used

 This fullstack app is created using the MERN stack, with MongoDB for data storage, Express and Node.js for backend build, and React for frontend build.
-The [Cite abraham's]().
+I started by cloning the starter backend code from Abraham Tavarez's [MERN-instracture-p1](https://github.com/AbeTavarez/MERN-infrastructure-P1.git) app on github.

 ## Approach

-For a tool intended to act as a reference tool for translation, I tried to minimize "page jumps" while keeping views functional.
+For a tool intended as a handy reference tool for translation, I tried to minimize "page jumps" while keeping views functional.
 After logging in, the user is brought to a landing page where all current SFX entries are listed by name.
 A header keeps the title and navigation in view.

 ![Landing Page Wireframe Image](./img/wireframe-landing.png)